wsbctechnicalblog/wsbctechnicalblog.github.io/README.md

 ## What is WorkSafeBC Technical Blog?

-A publishing platform focued on showcasing cutting edge accomplishments on WorkSafeBC Software engineers.
+A publishing platform focused on showcasing cutting edge accomplishments of WorkSafeBC Software Engineering Teams.

 ## Can I contribute to WorkSafeBC Technical Blog?